-Emma Woodhouse seems to be perfectly content, to have a loving father whom she cares for, friends and a home.
-But Emma has a terrible habit - matchmaking.
+Emma Woodhouse seems to be perfectly content, to have a loving father for whom she cares, friends, and a home.
+But Emma has a terrible habit: matchmaking.
 She cannot resist finding suitors ...

 See full summary »

-Emma Woodhouse seems to be perfectly content, to have a loving father whom she cares for, friends and a home.
-But Emma has a terrible habit - matchmaking.
+Emma Woodhouse seems to be perfectly content, to have a loving father for whom she cares, friends, and a home.
+But Emma has a terrible habit: matchmaking.
 She cannot resist finding suitors for her friends, most of all Harriet Smith.
-Emma is desperate for Harriet to find happiness, but every suitor she finds for her friend ends up attracted to Emma herself.
+Emma is desperate for Harriet to find happiness, but every suitor she finds for her friend ends up attracted to Emma.
 But is Emma so focused on Harriet's happiness that she is not considering her own happiness in love?Written by

 Mel from the Untied Kingdom

 The sheer brown gown with gold-trimmed neckline worn by a dancer at the Crown Inn ball is the same costume worn by Eleanor Bron (Lady Bareacres) at the Duchess of Richmond's Ball in Vanity Fair (1998).
 See more »

 With the enduring interest in the novels of Jane Austen, an author eons ahead of her time as far as writing stories that dealt with women's view of the world, it is not unexpected that the film makers repeat versions of these rollicking tales.
 This may be the fourth or so version of EMMA and for this viewer it is the most successful.
 A large part of the success of this version of the novel is both the screenplay by Sandy Welch and the direction by Jim O'Hanlon who elect to open the graphic gates of Highbury with a sequence that shares with the audience the background of the diaspora of the children whose parents have died and whose lives will eventually come together as adults.
 It works very well in setting the scene and the mood of class distinction so prevalent in England of the period.